kx8058/zcc/README.md

 * Implement tests:

-	- Show message if there is an inability to connect to API or the user has entered an in valid response
+	- Show message if there is an inability to connect to API or the user has entered an invalid response

-	- Show message if there a program error
+	- Show message if there is a program error

 Thank you for this opportunity and taking the time to look over my efforts!
 Please let me know if there are any questions.
 I hope you have a great day!